nhoening/StoSim/doc/tut/sub.rst

 Summary
 -------
-In this example, we use sub-experiments and plot different parts of the data set against each other
+In this example, we use sub-experiments and plot different parts of the data set against each other.

 Describing Subexperiments
 -------------------------
 To use subexperiments means that you have experiments of the same simulation that require some variables to be different from the others.
 There are often situations where this is a good approach.
 Sometimes just because it structures your process, sometimes for technical reasons.
 We use a good example for a technical reason here: Two experiments that use different implementations of the `Prisoners Dilemma
 <http://en.wikipedia.org/Prisoner's_Dilemma>`_.
 Such a dilemma is described by
-four variable settings and here, we do not want all of their combinations (4*4=16), only the combinations we designed for (2).
+four variable settings and here, we do not want all of the possible combinations between the two dilemmas (4*4=16).
+We want only two combinations - the two dilemmas.

 To describe subexperiments, you can have some more ``.conf`` files next to ``experiment.conf``, one for each experiment.
 In those, you can specify variable settings that only hold in those experiments (subexperiments inherit